 In the security context, the definition of endpoint has broadened in recent years from mobile devices—such as laptops, phones, and tablets—to encompass any connected device that attackers can use to bypass the perimeter security of the enterprise network.
 The greatest area of growth in the endpoint attack surface is the result of IoT device explosion such as wearable fitness trackers, industrial control systems, and sensors in self-driving vehicles.
 IoT devices number in excess of 7 billion.

 On the whole, endpoint security will have to be augmented by automated endpoint detection and response tools that not just identifies unknown or known malware, but automatically executes triage on security alerts.
 This allows overburdened security and IT teams to just focus on the most important security warnings.
 Organizations that focus on protecting their endpoints must break the attack kill chain before the attacker achieves his objectives.
 This deals with deploying a number of defense layers that can anticipate, prevent, identify and respond, investigate, and also remediate any security issues found.

 Integration and automation of endpoint security are promising.
 However, only 11 percent of organizations have a fully integrated security system, which is key to unlocking automation capabilities.
 Organizations have long struggled with the shortage of cybersecurity-trained staff.

-We present to you, our “Top 10 Endpoint Security Solution Providers - 2019.”
+We present to you, “Top 10 Endpoint Security Solution Providers - 2020.”